ArtifactDB/dolomite-base/README.md

 ## [9]       9      j
 ```

-Then we can save it to a directory with the `save_object()` function.
+We save our `BiocFrame` to a user-specified directory with the `save_object()` function.
-This function creates a directory at the user-specified path and saves the provided objects into one or more files.
+This function saves its input object to file according to the relevant [specification](https://github.com/ArtifactDB/takane).

 ```python
 import tempfile